redis/redis-doc/topics/mass-insert.md

 ===

-Sometimes Redis instances needs to be loaded with big amount of preexisting or user generated data in a short amount of time, so that million of keys will be created as fast as possible.
+Sometimes Redis instances needs to be loaded with big amount of preexisting or user generated data in a short amount of time, so that millions of keys will be created as fast as possible.

 This is called a *mass insertion*, and the goal of this document is to